Stocks dip, bonds fall as CPI keeps Fed on course

 "We've been making new highs, but this isn't an enthusiastic rally," Kaufman said of the equity market.
 "People will likely remain bullish, but they'll keep their powder dry and allocate a little more of their portfolios to cash."

-MSCI's all-country world index .MIWD00000PUS, a measure of stock performance in 46 countries, slipped 0.37 percent, slightly below an all-time high set in late April.
+MSCI's all-country world index .MIWD00000PUS, a measure of the stock performance in 46 countries, slid 0.26 percent, slightly below an all-time high set in late April.

-The S&P 500, a benchmark for the U.S. stock market, hit closing and intra-day records earlier in the week.

 The first fall in German business morale in seven months, albeit a shallower dip than forecast, supported demand for German government bonds.

-German 10-year yields DE10YT=TWEB, the benchmark for euro zone borrowing costs, posted their first week of declines out of five.
+German 10-year yields, the benchmark for euro zone borrowing costs, posted their first week of declines out of five.

 Monday is Memorial Day in the United States and a public holiday in much of Europe, and many markets will be closed.